tsykoduk/pssh/readme.md

 Taking things a step further, you can restrict all of your internal server's SSH access to just the pssh server(s) ip address, basically creating a choke point for ssh access.
 Also, when you need to change keys (you do change your keys every 6 - 12 months, right?) it's as easy as just adding the new key files to the pssh server.
 The users need never know that anything happened.

-**Getting Started**
+**pssh In The Wild**

+Here is an extreme use case of pssh - valid for hosting providers, or large teams.

+*external access*

+First off, have two pssh servers set up.
+Use your load balancer to balance access to them, and either use a shared filesystem or some configuration management tool like Puppet or Chef to create users and managing their access.

+*internal servers ssh access*

+All of your internal servers should be set up to only allow SSH to and from the pssh cluster.
+This means that even if someone gets and key off of the pssh server, then cannot easily ssh directly to an internal server, reducing risk.

+These servers should be organized into groups.
+There should be user groups that correspond with these server groups on the pssh servers.
+Internal keys should have their privileges locked down based on these groups.

+*workflow*

+Each user that needed command line access to an internal server should be granted an account on the pssh server.
+I recommend that they provide a ssh key for access.
+When they are granted access, add them to the groups that grant access to the keys to the servers that they need.
+They then will be able to use the *pssh list* command to see the names of the servers that they can access, and *pssh ServerName* to build an ssh connection.

+From their ssh client of choice, they would *ssh NameOfPsshServer*.
+I normally set up my local ssh config file with to define the pssh server (or cluster) as pssh, so it would be *ssh pssh*.

+They are then connected to the pssh server.
+If they wanted to ssh to server AppABC, they would simply execute the comment *pssh AppABC* and presto.

+**Setup**

 There is a bit of setup needed, and a few ways of approaching it.

 The most scaleable is a central key repository.
 We tend to create a /srv/keys directory, and grant folks access to which ever keys they need based on groups (ie, perhaps the sysadmin group needs access to servers 1 and 2, and the devs need access to servers a and b. chown the key for servers 1 and 2 root:sysadmin and the key for a and b root:devs - chmod 640 the entire lot.
 If the sysadmins also need access to a and b, just put them into the dev group as well.)

 I default to a group called "staff" as the general "can go everywhere" type of person.
-If you want to use a diffrent group - just make sure that you change that in the settings.
+If you want to use a different group - just make sure that you change that in the settings.

 I personally put a symlink to pssh into /bin - and then drop it in a logical place.
 Users can then just fire off pssh from where ever they are at.